Menacing15/sqlcmdproject/README.md

 * **delete**

-        Purpose: Deletes a specific records in a talbe
+        Purpose: Deletes a specific records in a talbe.

         Input: delete: tableName, column, value
             tableName  - name of the table